 161. Duty on train drivers

-(1) A person must not drive a train that is transporting a placard load from a depot or yard if the required emergency information is not in the train driver’s cab.
+(1) A person must not drive a train that is transporting a placard load if the required emergency information is not in the train driver’s cab.

 Penalty: a fine of $3 000.

 (2) The driver of a train transporting a placard load must produce the required emergency information for inspection by a DGO, a police officer or an emergency service officer, if the officer asks the driver to produce the information for inspection.